ImgBotApp/InternetNL/test/mailauth/passed/description_en.md

 Well done!
 Your domain contains all authenticity marks against email forgery.
-Therefore receivers are able to reliably seperate phishing and spam emails abusing your domain in their sender address from your authentic emails.
+Therefore receivers are able to reliably seperate phishing and spam emails abusing your domain in their sender address, from your authentic emails.